 - Assist Chairs in resolving Service Center issues that may arise in their departments regarding compliance with Rice policy and procedures.

-Vice President for Finance:
+Vice President for Finance and Administration:

 - Resolve issues that may arise regarding compliance with Rice policy and procedures.